rheslip/Twisty-2-MIDIController/README.md

-# Twisty 2 MIDIController
+# Twisty 2 MIDI Controller
 2nd Generation of my Twisty MIDI controller using Raspberry Pi Pico or Pico 2.

-16 parameter encoders with switches and RGB LEDs, 2 menu encoders, OLED display, USB MIDI, TRS MIDI Out, Bluetooth MIDI with Pico W.
+The Twisty 2 MIDI controller has 16 parameter encoders with switches, 16 RGB LEDs, 2 menu encoders, 128x32 pixel OLED display, USB MIDI, TRS MIDI Out, and optional Bluetooth MIDI with Pico W or Pico 2W.
-Four pages of parameters, encoder ranges, switch function and colors fully customizable.
-Save and recall up to 16 controller setups.
-STL files for 3D printed case.
+It provides four pages of parametersAND fully customizable encoder ranges, switch functions, MIDI messages and LED colors for each control.
+You can save and recall up to 16 controller setups in the Pico's flash memory.
+STL files for a 3D printed case are provided as well.

 ![](https://github.com/rheslip/Twisty-2-MIDIController/blob/main/images/IMG_0609.JPG)